BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Resistant to Magic
 - Throw Stones (range 8", Strength 1)

-**ACTIVE/PASSIVE RULES**

-- **Umbrella** `ACTIVE` - If Lobelia wins a Combat, she may not make Strikes.
+- **Umbrella** `ACTIVE`

+If Lobelia wins a Combat, she may not make Strikes.

-- **Furious Tirade** `ACTIVE` - Enemy Warrior models from may not benefit from a Hero model's Stand Fast whilst within 6" of Lobelia.
+- **Furious Tirade** `ACTIVE`

+Enemy Warrior models from may not benefit from a Hero model's Stand Fast whilst within 6" of Lobelia.

-- **A Stern Scolding** `ACTIVE` - Once per turn during her Activation, Lobelia can spend a Will point, and choose an enemy model within 6" and Line of Sight.
+- **A Stern Scolding** `ACTIVE`

+Once per turn during her Activation, Lobelia can spend a Will point, and choose an enemy model within 6" and Line of Sight.
 Roll a D6, and on a 2+, that model cannot Activate this turn.
 Also, their Attack is reduced to 1 in any Combat.
 Does not affect Monster, Chariot or War Beast models.

 </div>